 Which Programming Language Should You Learn First?

-- Python – Simple syntax, versatile
+For beginners:- Python – Simple syntax, versatile

 - JavaScript – Essential for web development